illinois-cs419/illinois-cs419.github.io/_old_assignments/mp2.md

 Your code should generate a view matrix and a perspective projection matrix in the javascript portion of the app and send them to the vertex shader...and use them to transform the vertices.
 You should use the [glMatrix library](http://glmatrix.net/) functions **`lookAt(out, eye, center, up)`{: style="background-color: GainsBoro"}** and **`perspective(out, fovy, aspect, near, far)`{: style="background-color: GainsBoro"}** to generate the matrices.
 It is up to you to understand how to specify the parameters to generate a good view.

-### 3. Implement the Blinn-Phong reflection model ###
+### 3. Implement the Phong reflection model with Phong shading ###
-Implement the Blinn-Phong illumination model with Phong shading.
+Implement the Phong reflection model with **Phong shading**.
 This means your shading calculations should be done per-fragment...meaning in the fragment shader.
 You can position your light source(s) anywhere in the scene as long as the rendered images are well-lit.
-You can use the [Lab 3 shader code](https://github.com/illinois-cs418/cs418CourseMaterial/raw/master/Labs/Lab3-Fa2019.zip) as a starting point...the completed code implements the Phong relfection model and Phong shading.
-You will need to understand the difference between the two reflection models and make the relatively minor change to the code to switch it to Blinn-Phong.
-In addition, you will need to change how the shader handles material colors...you will need to generate a color for the terrain based on elevation as described below.
+You can use the [Lab 3 shader code](https://github.com/illinois-cs418/cs418CourseMaterial/raw/master/Labs/Lab3-Fa2019.zip) as a starting point...In addition, you will need to change how the shader handles material colors...you will need to generate a color for the terrain based on elevation as described below.

 ### 4. Implement an elevation-based colormap for the terrain ###